RedPitaya/Documentation/appsFeatures/examples/acqRF-exm1.rst

 Description
 ***********

 This example shows how to acquire 16k samples of a signal on fast analog inputs.
-Signal will be acquired when the internal trigger condition is meet.
-Time length of the acquired signal depends on the time scale of a buffer that can be set with a decimation factor.
-Decimations and time scales of a buffer are given in the :ref:`table <s_rate_and_dec>`.
-Voltage and frequency ranges depend on Red Pitaya model.
+The signal will be acquired when the internal trigger condition is met.
+The time length of the acquired signal depends on the time scale of a buffer that can be set with a decimation factor.
+The decimations and time scales of a buffer are given in the |sample rate and decimation|.
+Voltage and frequency ranges depend on the Red Pitaya model.

+.. |sample rate and decimation| raw::html
+    <a href="https://redpitaya.readthedocs.io/en/latest/appsFeatures/examples/acqRF-samp-and-dec.html#sampling-rate-and-decimations" target="_blank">table</a>

 Required hardware
 *****************